 Trusted Content Services (TCS) provides encryption on the file system as well as secure transmission between servers and clients.
 In the diagram, TCS encryption acts upon the “archive.”

 Records Manager and Retention Policy Services also extend the Content Server.
-A license is required to deploy the functionality.

 Records Manager exposes logic that allows file plans to be associated with the content.
-An employee may have many types of content files, and they may have different recording requirements.
+An employee may have many types of content files and they may have different retention requirements.

 Retention Policy Services automates the life cycle states and disposition of the employee records.

-The Web services box represents several services including daily batch processing of some types of employee data transactions.
+The Web services container represents several services including daily batch processing of some types of employee data transactions.

 Employee data can be accessed by a certified records manager to apply retention policies.
 The client is the Records Manager client.